David Hilbert was good at formal logic. He wondered about many things.

 Philip Wadler tells the story:

 Computation has limits.
 Mathematicians and programmers will never go out of business.
 Computer Science will always be an interesting field.
-We can dig deeper into this field of computation, and in particular, study what it means to be computable.
+Let’s dig deeper into this field of computation, and in particular, study what it means to be computable.

-We learned form Wadler that all three of these:
+There are many ways to capture this idea formally.
+We learned from Wadler that all three of these:

-were equivalent.
-It turns out that a bunch of other efforts to formalize computation were also equivalent:
+were equivalent in terms of what exactly they could compute.
+It turns out that a bunch of other efforts to formalize computation were also computationally equivalent:

-Because all of these formalisms are equivalent, and no one has found something better (other than magic oracles), most folks hypothesize that we really have formally captured our intuitive notion of computability with these things.
-The Church-Turing Thesis states that what we intuitively understand by “computation” is captured by the Turing Machine.
+Because all of these formalisms are equivalent, and no one has found anything better (other than magic oracles), most folks hypothesize that we really have formally captured our intuitive notion of computability with these things.
+The Church-Turing Thesis states that what we intuitively understand by “computation” is captured by the Turing Machine (and its brethren).

 In retrospect, one wonders why Hilbert suspected that every mathematical statement (i.e., a statement of a “formal axiomatic systems capable of representing arithmetic and beyond”) was decidable!
 And thus, whether all true statements had proofs, or why there should exist a finite algorithm that could compute all functions in $\mathbb{N} \rightarrow \mathbb{N}$ (or even in $\mathbb{N} \rightarrow \mathbb{B}$).

 Proof: Programs are finite strings of symbols so there are a countably infinite number of them.
-If all functions were computable, then there would need to be a program for each one, so there would need to be a countably infinite (enumerable) number of functions.
-If we could enumerate every function from $\mathbb{N} \rightarrow \mathbb{N}$ as $f_0, f_1, f_2, \ldots$, then the function $f$ such that $f(n) = f_n(n)+1$. would not be on the list.
-So the list is incomplete.
+If all functions were computable, then there would need to be a program for each one, so there would need to be a countably infinite enumeration of them.
+Assume we could enumerate every function from $\mathbb{N} \rightarrow \mathbb{N}$ as $f_0, f_1, f_2, \ldots$.
+But then the function $f$ such that $f(n) = f_n(n)+1$. would not be on the list.
+So this list, and in fact any such list, is incomplete.

 We’re going to write out this diagonalization on the board.